---------------------------------------------------------

 How to help a chicken with water belly

-Unfortunately, there is no cure for water belly but you can help relieve her pain.
+Unfortunately, there is no cure for water belly, but you can help relieve her pain.
 A similar situation can happen in humans with certain cancers.
 In humans, the fluid build up can be very painful as it stretches the skin and pushes against internal organs.
-I would assume this condition is also painful for chickens.
+So I would assume this condition is also painful for chickens.

 Use a sterile medium gauge needle with a syringe.
 18 or 20 gauge needle with a 30 ml syringe works well.
-Clean the area before & after draining and wear gloves.
+Wear gloves and clean the area with rubbing alcohol before & after draining.
 The chicken could go into shock if you drain too much fluid too fast.
 I recommend not draining more than 30 ml in one sitting and going slow.

-The fluid drained from the cavity will be yellow in color which confirms it is indeed leaking from the liver.
-It could be clear or cloudy.
+Not draining the cavity will be painful for your chicken to live with.
 Sadly, the only other option, if you do not want to drain the cavity, is to cull the bird to end their suffering.
-Click here to read about assembling a chicken first aid kit

 Preventing Water Belly